millertracy/g-project/README.md

 # Social Mind

-## A new network for mental health
+## A New Network for Mental Health

 ### Business Understanding